shlomiNugarker/image-to-pdf/README.md

 This project is a web application that allows users to upload an image and convert it to a PDF document.

+the backend of this project is here: https://github.com/shlomiNugarker/jpeg-to-pdf-nodejs

 ## Features

 - Upload an image file